Palvoluss/App-Journey-1/Readme.md

 ## The Project

-The project is pretty simple, i have to build a Node.js app which helps to report polluted place near your geolocalization.
+The project is pretty simple, i have to build a Node.js app which helps reporting polluted places/areas near you with the help of geolocalization.
 Isn't required a UI, but is required to build APIs, make possible photo upload to show the pollution and upload the coords.

 ---